elianyperez/PersonalWebsite/content/authors/admin/_index.md

     url: https://neuroscience.ufl.edu/outreach/sfn-north-central-fl-chapter/
 education:
   courses:
+    - course:  MS in Psychology
+      institution:
+      With Dr. Steven M. Weisberg (Ph.D)
+      SCANN Lab
+      Department of psychology
+      University of Florida
+      year: 2020-present
     - course: BS in Psychology
       institution: University of Florida
       year: 2017
     - course: BA in Anthropology
       institution: University of Florida
       year: 2017
+    - course: Post-baccalaureate
+      institution:
+      With Dr. Natalie C. Ebner (Ph.D)
+      Social cognitive and Affective development lab
+      Department of psychology
+      University of Florida
+      year: 2017-2020
 email: ""
 superuser: true
 highlight_name: true
 ---
+I am a first generation graduate student in the Department of Psychology at the University of Florida.
+As a cognitive neuroscientist, I am interested in examining cognitive declines associated with healthy and pathological aging.
+My main goal is to develop tools and interventions that can  help ease age-related cognitive deficits and improve navigation decisions among older adults.
+Under the mentorship of Dr. Steven Weisberg, I am conducting research on the intersection between individual differences in spatial navigation behavior and neural mechanisms of decision-making across the adult lifespan.
+I am using computational modeling, fMRI, and behavioral methods in an effort to achieve this goal.

+As a member of the latinx/e community I am also passionate about conducting research on diverse populations as well as providing guidance and training for undergraduate students from minority and underrepresented groups.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.